rehmanali1994/rehmanali1994.github.io/_pages/about.md

 ### Research Interests

 My research focuses on developing wave-physics-based computational methods for the quantitative ultrasound imaging of tissue mechanical properties.
 I am particularly interested in using wave propagation models and inversion methods to improve the resolution, quantitative accuracy, and robustness of ultrasound tissue characterization for high-impact clinical applications.
 My current work develops computational imaging approaches for both **transmission ultrasound tomography and pulse-echo ultrasound**, including:
-* cycle-skipping-robust variants of FWI for transcranial ultrasound tomography
+* Cycle-skipping-robust variants of FWI for transcranial ultrasound tomography
-* fast yet accurate 3D FWI models for whole-breast ultrasound tomography and breast cancer screening
+* Fast, scalable, and accurate 3D FWI models for whole-breast ultrasound tomography and breast cancer screening
 * WEMVA for sound speed estimation and aberration correction in pulse-echo ultrasound

 ### Open-Source Projects